duke-git/lancet/README.md

 ## Example

-Here takes the string function ReverseStr (reverse order string) as an example, and the strutil package needs to be imported.
+Here takes the string function Reverse (reverse order string) as an example, and the strutil package needs to be imported.

 ```go
 package main